Outdoor gazebo detailed do it yourself roofing guide.

 - Measure the combined total length of the hips and ridge.

 Calculation number 1 will determine how many sheets of plywood you will need.

 A standard sheet of plywood is 2400mm x 1200mm.
 One of these sheets is equal to 2.88m².
-Generally you can work with about 10% wastage.
-It will also show how much asphalt impregnated roofing felt you will need – Add 10% for wastage. (more on roofing felt later).
+Generally, you can work with about 10% wastage.
+It will also show how much asphalt-impregnated roofing felt you would need – Add 10% for wastage. (more on the roofing felt later).
 It will also give you part of your asphalt shingle requirements.

-Calculation number 2 will show you how many meter’s of starter course and metal drip edge you will need – each bundle of asphalt tiles has 21 lineal meter’s of starter course.
+Calculation number 2 will show you how many meter’s of starter course and metal drip edge you will need – each bundle of asphalt tiles has 21 lineal meters of the starter course.
 (I will go into detail later).

 Calculation number 3 will tell you how many bundles of asphalt tiles you will need for the hips.
-Each bundle of asphalt tiles covers 8.8 lineal meter’s of hips (or ridge).
+Each pack of asphalt tiles covers 8.8 lineal meter’s of hips (or ridge).